 In the PhoneHome method, the collectors initiate an outbound connection to the Database Server over SSH.
+The connection requests originate from edge to core via TCP, using port 7705 by default.

 After authenticating, the client forwards the local MariaDB port onto the Database Server using a loopback remote IP address.
 A corresponding SL1 appliance is added using the loopback IP.
 When the SL1 services on the database try to make a connection to the collector's MariaDB, they connect locally to the loopback IP address, in contrast to reaching out to the collector's IP or DNS name.
 The communication is encrypted.

-The benefits of this method are that no ingress firewall rules need to be added as the collector initiates an outbound connection, and no new TCP ports are opened on the network that contains the Data Collectors.
+The benefits of this method are that no ingress firewall rules need to be added, as the collector initiates an outbound connection, and no new TCP ports are opened on the network that contains the Data Collectors.